 How did Father’s Day begin?

-About six months after the Monongah mining disaster of 1907, in which the small West Virginia town lost over 350 men, Grace Golden Clayton organized an event to honor the fathers killed in the catastrophe.
+About six months after the Monongah mining disaster of 1907, in which the small West Virginia town lost over 350 men, Grace Golden Clayton organized an event to honor the fathers killed in the catastrophe—including her own.

-Though President Calvin Coolidge publicly supported the holiday in 1924, and President Lyndon B. Johnson issued a proclamation naming the third Sunday in June Father’s Day, it wasn’t until 1972 that President Richard Nixon officially signed a proclamation making Father’s Day as a permanent, national holiday into law.
+Though President Calvin Coolidge publicly supported the holiday in 1924 and President Lyndon B. Johnson issued a proclamation naming the third Sunday in June Father’s Day, it wasn’t until 1972 that President Richard Nixon officially signed Father’s Day as a permanent, national holiday into law.

 People often wonder why Father’s Day has an apostrophe before the S and not after.
 We’re celebrating all fathers on this day … not just one, right?

 The quick answer is that Mother’s Day set a precedent on this fuzzy grammatical issue of apostrophe placement.
 With the apostrophe before the S, Father’s Day “belongs” to each individual father.

 If the apostrophe fell after the S, the meaning slightly changes.
-That would be a holiday “belonging” to all fathers as a collective, implying we’re prioritizing honoring all fathers on the occasion over our own father.
+That would be a holiday “belonging” to fathers as a collective, implying we’re prioritizing honoring all fathers on the occasion over our own father.

-The holiday April Fools’ Day, for example, takes the possessive plural rather than the singular plural.
+The holiday April Fools’ Day, for example, takes the possessive plural (fools’) rather than the singular (fool’s).
 Perhaps this is because the individual fool doesn’t matter here in the way that each individual father matters to his children.